zarucki/social_group_feed_recruitment/README.md

 * When someone posts we see who is subscribed to the group and we update caches of those people
 * Timeline cache has time to live set to some value, so after inactivity the caches clears by itself
 * New post is propagated only to live timeline caches, so it does not have to be always hundred of people caches to update
+* There is no point in storing too much data in timeline cache, content gets old fast in social media, we need to store first page

+# Mongo collections

 Sadly I didn't have enough time to write benchmark to measure how would this architecture hold with bigger load.

 # Lacked time to do